 We saw just how important the team’s different skills are, especially during the scoping mission”- Rakula Okoth, Solidaridad East and Central Africa

 CLINCHING THE DEAL

 Oikocredit’s Nairobi office had quickly showed an interest in Kayonza, joining the second scoping mission in August 2018.
 It eventually outbid other potential conventional and impact investors.
-Once it completed its own due diligence, the USD 3.15 million deal was signed in September 2019.
+Once it completed its own due diligence, the 3.15 million dollar deal was signed in September 2019.

 The Mpungu plant will more than double Kayonza’s capacity, employing local 220 workers and serving the 3,000 smallholders who grow tea there.
 Thanks to the investment, the government has agreed to tarmac the road and connect the factory – and the surrounding community – to the national electricity grid.

 And what has it brought Solidaridad?
 Rakula: “We saw how important the different skills of the team are in a process like this, especially during the scoping mission.
 But above all, we now have a track record and can tell other impact investors what we have already done.”